zmwangx/ets/README.md

      ets [options]

 DESCRIPTION
      ets prefixes each line of a command's output with a timestamp.
+Lines are delimited by CR, LF, or CRLF.

      The three forms in SYNOPSIS correspond to three command execution modes: